Start planning your trip

 Photo by Pixta

-Tokyo Midtown, a commercial complex located near Roppongi, is home to about 103 cherry blossom trees, mostly of the Somei Yoshino variety, which can be enjoyed along with the 44 cherry blossom trees in Hinokicho Park.
+Tokyo Midtown, a commercial complex near Roppongi, features about 103 cherry blossom trees, primarily of the Somei Yoshino variety.
+Visitors can also enjoy an additional 44 cherry blossom trees in the adjacent Hinokicho Park.

-The cherry blossom trees are lit up at night, offering visitors a chance to enjoy a dreamlike spring atmosphere in the heart of the city.
+At night, the cherry blossom trees are beautifully illuminated, creating a dreamlike spring atmosphere right in the heart of the city.

 ↑ Return to the top of article.